bjedrocha/bjedrocha.github.io/_posts/2015-03-18-role-based-routing-in-rails.md

 {% endhighlight %}

 The class is very simple, it contains the `matches?` method which looks up the current user and checks to see whether that user is a manager.
+If the user _IS_ a manager, the constraint matches and the route is mapped.

+{% highlight ruby %}

+Rails.application.routes.draw do

+  constraints ManagerRouteConstraint.new do
+    get 'dashboard', to: 'manager_dashboards#show' end get 'dashboard', to: 'operator_dashboards#show'

+end

+{% endhighlight %}

 This worked well for my particular case but I wanted to make it flexible enough to be re-used with other roles.
 I renamed the file to `role_route_constraint.rb` and modified it slightly

 {% highlight ruby %}